 We also found a great and funny cocktail bar on the outskirts of Montmartre called Dirty Dick (Erhhmm….?)!
 You must try the cocktails big enough to share on a whole table with long straws or go for their signature cocktails and drinks!

 Fair warning; they free-pour most of the spirits in them so they are quite strong – even if the strongest one we saw made was served to the bartenders that worked this evening.

 The Pyramid of the Louvre

 Aménophis IV - Akhénaton

-Napoleons Parlor Room at Museum the Louvre
+Napoleons Parlor Room at the Museum of the Louvre

 Psyche and Cupid